wp-plugins/wpsso/readme.txt

 <p><strong>WordPress Social Sharing Optimization (WPSSO) adds HTML meta tags to the head section of WordPress webpages for improved Google Search results / ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.</strong></p>
 </blockquote>

-WPSSO is a fork of the excellent <a href="http://wordpress.org/plugins/nextgen-facebook/">NGFB Open Graph+</a> plugin - they have many of the same great features, but WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, url shortening, and url rewriting).
+WPSSO is a fork of the excellent [NGFB Open Graph+](http://wordpress.org/plugins/nextgen-facebook/) plugin - they have many of the same great features, but WPSSO strives to be a little smaller and lighter by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, url shortening, and url rewriting).

 = Summary of Features =